 István Schneller, Chief Architect of Budapest (1994-2006

-Logistically Memento Park is 20-30 minutes away from the city plus transfers at the metro station onto a bus.
+Logistically Memento Park Budapest is 20-30 minutes away from the city plus transfers at the metro station onto the memento bus.
 Is it worth it?
 TOTALLY!
 There are not many sites around Europe displaying this sort sculpture, art and history.
 It would have been easy for these statues of Lenin, Marx, Engels (all Soviet communists), as well as Hungarian Communist leaders such as Béla Kun, Endre Ságvári and Árpád Szakasits, to be lost to the world when the dictatorship fell.
 The people of Hungary and their government should be congratulated for keeping these monuments for future generations to see and experience.
 They continue on today as reminders of another time when our world was a different place to today.
 Whether it was worse or better is debatable.

-Budapest Memento Park walk with a historian.
+Budapest Memento Park walks with a historian.

 Explore Budapest’s phenomenal Memento Park, in the company of a historian, and see where the most important Communist-era statues and memorials were relocated after the fall of Communism.
 Learn about life during the decades of totalitarian dictatorship.